httpwg/http-extensions/draft-ietf-httpbis-expect-ct.md

 If the UA receives, over a secure transport, an HTTP response that includes an Expect-CT header field conforming to the grammar specified in
-{{response-header-field-syntax}}, the UA MUST evaluate the connection on which the header was received for compliance with the UA's CT Policy, and then process the Expect-CT header field as follows.
+{{response-header-field-syntax}}, the UA MUST evaluate the connection on which the header field was received for compliance with the UA's CT Policy, and then process the Expect-CT header field as follows.

 If the connection complies with the UA's CT Policy (i.e. the connection is